biggproject/biggdocs/README.md

 - [biggr - R package](https://github.com/BeeGroup-cimne/biggr#readme)

 # Required data model for the input
-biggr and biggpy requires the usage of harmonised buildings-energy-related datasets energy consumption, weather, thermal conditions data
+The functionalities implemented in biggr and biggpy requires the usage of harmonised datasets of the energy consumption, weather information, building characteristics and thermal conditions of buildings.
+This data model is presented in the WP4 of the BIGG project, and can be found in [this repository](www.google.com).

 # Data types definition